Log in for prices and ordering

 Domaine Chermette Crémant de Bourgogne Brut NV (Base 2023)

 This dry sparkling wine is 100% Chardonnay from a single parcel of vines just north of the Chermette cellars in Le Bois-d’Oingt.
-It’s a 2.5-hectare, southwest-facing site on limestone/clay soil—perfect for Chardonnay.
-The wine ages for 18 months in bottle with minimal sulphur .
-It is neither fined nor filtered, and very little dosage is added (4 g/L).
+It’s a 4.5-hectare, southwest-facing site on limestone/clay soil—perfect for Chardonnay.
+The wine aged for 18 months in bottle with minimal sulphur.
+It was neither fined nor filtered, and very little dosage was added (4 g/L).
 The current disgorgement is a blend of 2021, 2022 and 2023.
 As always, we love the combination of juicy orchard fruit, fine airy bubbles and the wine’s fresh, sculpted energy.
-If you don’t know this wine, do yourself a favour; quality methode champenoise at this price is a rare bird.

 Domaine Chermette Crémant de Bourgogne Brut NV (Base 2023)